OuteniquaStudios/aqea/ROADMAP.md

 ### **Roadmap for AQEA**
-The roadmap should outline the vision for AQEA and its key milestones.
-Here’s a suggested structure:

 #### **Phase 1: Foundation (0-3 Months)**
 - **Goal:** Build a stable and user-friendly foundation for AQEA.